altocodenl/tagaway/readme.md

    - Submission Google Drive

 Mono
-   - rename to tagaway! folders, references.
    - bugs
-      - DOC: autoOrganize and timHeader
       - server: replicate & fix issue with hometags not being deleted when many pivs are deleted at the same time
       - server/client/mobile: require csrf token for logging out (also ac;log)
       - client bug: fix with phantom selection when scrolling large selection